ongardie/cubicle/docs/Packages.md

 Cubicle looks for package definitions in the following locations:

 1. Local packages in `${XDG_DATA_HOME:-~/.local/share}/cubicle/packages/*/`.
 2. Built-in packages in the Cubicle source code's `packages/` directory.
+If Cubicle doesn't find this automatically, you can set `builtin_package_dir` in the config.

 If a package with the same name appears in multiple locations, the first one is used and the others are ignored.
 The sort order of the names of the containing